dHughes97/2143-DeltonH-OOP/Assignments/OOP_Primer/README.md

 #### Polymorphism
-**Definition:** the ability of objects of different classes to be treated as if they are of the same class, allowing for a single function call to have different behaviors depending on the type of object being used.
+**Definition:** The ability of objects of different classes to be treated as if they are of the same class, allowing for a single function call to have different behaviors depending on the type of object being used.

 **Code Example:**
 ```